 “I have experienced the power of therapy to transform how people think, feel, and behave.
 And there have been times in my life when I reached out for help, too.
 I was struggling with my relationship, and I wanted a new perspective on how I kept finding myself repeating old patterns from my past.
 I emerged from therapy with a renewed sense of my strengths, with insights into how I think and feel, and with new skills to communicate my needs to others.

 I know what it’s like to feel lost and vulnerable and to need help finding the map to your life.
 I know what it’s like to feel as though you’re in the bottom of a hole and don’t know how to get out.
 I know what it’s like to feel as though you’re banging your head against the wall of your partner’s stubbornness, insensitivity, or distance.
 I know what it’s like to struggle as a new mom.
-I, too, have experienced trauma.
+I, too, have experienced heartbreak, betrayal, loss, and trauma.

 What Emily’s clients say about working with her

 L: “We really appreciate you, Emily.
 I feel so grateful.
-It’s hard to talk about these things happening in my marriage, but it’s better to talk about them.
+It’s hard to talk about these things happening in our marriage, but it’s better to talk about them.
 I know things are going to get better.
 Your insights and metaphors are helpful.
 Your kindness and tenderness are healing.
 It feels so good for us to be cared for by you.”